harkaitz/sh-html2mail/README.md

 # HTML2MAIL

-This little scripts bundles an html file and all it's css/images in a multipart email so that you can send it by mail.
+This little scripts bundles an html file and all it's css/images in a multipart email so that you can send it by sendmail/msmtp.

 Example 1: